What Is An Environmental Policy?

 Many of the most effective control measures are very simple and cheap to implement.
 Try to introduce these first rather than being too ambitious.
 You may even find that you are already carrying out control measures as part of routine tasks without having identified them as specifically “environmental”.
 Make sure if you introduce control measures, you set targets to monitor how effective they are.
 As with health and safety, environmental control measures should be monitored and reviewed regularly.

-Compile your Environmental Policy
+Step 3 - Compile your Environmental Policy

-Now that you understand how your business impacts on the environment and have identified ways in which to try to mitigate the harm, you are ready to write your policy.
+Now that you understand how your business impacts the environment and have identified ways in which to try to mitigate the harm, you are ready to write your policy.

 The policy should include: